What is the secret that makes Chick-fil-A lemonade taste unique? Find out!

 Someday, when I’m extraordinarily rich, I’ll buy one and let you know for sure.
 Until then, if you have a heavy duty electric juicer, I’d love for you to try this out and let me know how it worked for you.

 Without further ado, here is the lemonade recipe for you to enjoy.
 While we’re at it, I highly recommend adding the following favorite recipes to your menu to go with your glass of lemonade.
+And if you love to save money by making stuff at home, here’s my copycat Planet Smoothie PBJ recipe, too.

 The Chick-fil-A Lemonade Recipe